anasmi/lut-mobile-course/Learning_Diary.md

 ## Part 3

 ListView is located under Legacy components, thus I am using `RecyclerView` instead. https://stackoverflow.com/questions/50079026/why-are-some-views-located-inside-the-legacy-tab-in-android-studio-3-1-and-what
+`RecycleView` is designed for the same person, but it's performance optimized.
+When an item inside the list scrolls from the visibility zone, components created for it are re-used by elements, that come into view.
+So, ultimately, if we have hundred items to display, only part of them is actually rendered.
+This improves performance and responsiveness of a view, where this view is presented.

-This added a lot of complexity to the exercise, as a custom Adapter must be implemented in order for an item to be shown.
-Also, each item gets its own
+Neverteless, using another element added a lot of complexity to the exercises, as a custom Adapter must be implemented in order for an item to be shown from the beginning.
-`ViewHolder` that defines how each separate has to be displayed.
+Also, each item gets its own `ViewHolder` that defines how each separate has to be displayed.
+I've implemented this class as an inner class of the Adapter.
 Important notices is that unless a layout manager of the RecyclerViewer is specified, no items is rendered at all.
 Also, a textView of an item must have width and height of the content, not parent element.
 Otherwise, only one element got rendered.
+Next, we have added textViews for descriptions and prices.
+Here, I have assumed that amount ot items in each array (items, descriptions, prices) is the same.
+Othwerwise, adapter might through ArrayOutOfBoundException.
+The instructor in the video later on also creates a custom adapter to assign values from resource arrays into the view correctly.

 Useful links were, at least :
 - https://stackoverflow.com/questions/50079026/why-are-some-views-located-inside-the-legacy-tab-in-android-studio-3-1-and-what
 - https://developer.android.com/guide/topics/ui/layout/recyclerview